Human and organisational factors

 Human and Organisational Factors Committee (HOFCOM)

-The Energy Institute's Human and Organisational Factors Committee was established in 2001 by the Safety Management Group as the UK focal point for human and organisational factors affecting the energy and allied industries.
+The Energy Institute's Human and Organisational Factors Committee was established in 2001 as the focal point for human and organisational factors affecting the energy and allied industries.
 The committee aims to help industry to understand and apply human and organisational factors to its operations by: engaging the industry and its stakeholders; supporting the industry by commissioning studies, providing information and sharing knowledge.
 Whilst several kindred organisations are actively working in this area in the UK, Europe and globally, the committee offers a unique forum for all sectors of the industry and its stakeholders.

 If you would like more information on the EI's Human and Organisational Factors Committee, or are an employee of one of the EI's Technical Partner companies and are interested in becoming a member of the group, please contact Stuart King e: email@example.com